Category Archives: Sprint Training

 Developing Sprinters a Yearly Plan

 Sprinters need to maintain a high level of speed all year.
-Over the past few years I have found the best way to develop sprinters is with a double periodized year.
-This is because they can then be training with high levels of speed all year & working on every area of development in a more effective way for a higher percentage of the year.
+Over the past few years, I have found that the best way to develop sprinters is to do a double-periodized year.
+This is because they can then be trained with high levels of speed all year & work on every area of development more effectively for a higher percentage of the year.
 What follows is the outline of a yearly plan:

 Yearly Plan – 44 weeks